Lin-ux-404/tracing_with_foundry_sdk/README.md

 # Foundry Agents Tracing Demo with Frontend

-This small console application to demonstrate a multi-agent system built with Semantic Kernel and the Azure AI Foundry Tracing capabilities.
+This small console application to demonstrate a multi-agent system built with Semantic Kernel and Azure AI Foundry Tracing.

 ## Setup